-Temple Bar is a fun, lively place in the south bank of the river Liffey, that has established itself as a must-do night –out and entertainment area if you are visiting Dublin.
-Although there is a bar with the same name the Temple Bar districted is in fact an area full of shops, bars and restaurants all right next to each other.
+Temple Bar is a fun, lively place in the south bank of the river Liffey, that has established itself as a must-do night–out and entertainment area if you are visiting Dublin.
+Although there is a bar with the same name the Temple Bar districted is in fact an area full of shops, bars, and restaurants all right next to each other.
 If you want to find out what the Irish ‘craic’ is about, then this is the place to go.

 5. The Trinity College Library

-This is the largest library within Ireland.
+This is the largest library in Ireland.
 An exhibition within this library will offer you the chance to see the Book Of Kells, the world’s most famous and oldest book, dating back to the 9th century.
 Written on calfskin, this manuscript contains the New Testament and abstract artistic decorations.
-You can book a tour to the old part of the library where the Book of Kells exhibit is located.
+You can book a tour of the old part of the library where the Book of Kells exhibit is located.

 6. The Dublin Castle

-For many years, this castle was the headquarters of the British within Ireland.
-This castle has more than 800 years of Ireland history and memories.
+For many years, this castle was the headquarters of the British in Ireland.
+This castle has more than 800 years of Ireland’s history and memories.
 You can opt for a self-guided tour all around the castle.
 The many rooms within the castle and museums such as the Revenue Museum and the Chapel Royal will definitely amuse you.
 Alternatively, you can opt for a guided tour around the castle.

 7. St. Patrick’s Cathedral